 - Topical vitamin D

-Recent guidelines advise topical calcineurin inhibitors as a first-line treatment for facial and neck patches and topical corticosteroids for other parts of the body.
+Recent guidelines advise topical calcineurin inhibitors as a first-line treatment for facial and neck patches and topical corticosteroidsiXA group of steroid hormones produced in the adrenal cortex that are used for treatments in synthetic form to reduce inflammation for other parts of the body.
 It has fewer side effects and applied two times daily.
 Topical vitamin D is always used in combination with topical steroids for a better prognosis.

 2. Mineral complex cream